rackerlabs/mimic/docs/development/getting-started.rst

 libraries are needed in order for `py2app`_ to build correctly.
 These requirements are specified in ``py2app-requirements.txt``.

+`py2app`_ requires that a non-system python be installed for bundling.
+To get around this, I've found it easiest to install a brewed 2.7.9 python.

 To start off, install all of the ``mimic's`` requirements into a `virtualenv`_ using